DeepTag/SequenceMorph/README.md

 # SequenceMorph
-A Unified Unsupervised Learning Framework for Motion Tracking on Cardiac Image Sequences.
+This is the project page of the TPAMI 2023 paper SequenceMorph: [TPAMI_2023] A Unified Unsupervised Learning Framework for Motion Tracking on Cardiac Image Sequences.

 Motion tracking results on a tagged MRI sequence: